3-36 Misonocho, Wakayama City

 - Phone Number

-This hotel offer natural hotspring bath.All guest can have a truly relaxing experience and feel as if they’ve returned home.
+This hotel offers natural hotspring bath.All the guests can have a truly relaxing experience and feel as if they’ve returned home.

 Travel Blogger's Review